Johns Hopkins Commencement History

 In 1944, due to the ongoing world war, Commencement was held on July 3.
 That was the first time it took place on the Homewood Campus, in front of Gilman Hall using the steps and terrace as a stage.
 For many years, the event was subject to the elements, but in the 1970s, the university began the practice of erecting a tent that covered most of the quad.
 That tradition continued through 2000.

 Due to irrigation pipes being used for a major landscaping project, a tent was no longer feasible in 2001, so Commencement moved to Homewood Field.
 Many graduates had fond memories paper writing service of attending Commencement among the academic buildings, but the seating at Homewood Field accommodated more people and provided a better view for those watching their friends and family graduate.

 In 2016, after years of contending with unpredictable weather, Commencement moved to Baltimore’s Royal Farms Arena.
 The indoor venue provides a comfortable, climate-controlled setting that can hold as many guests as our graduates wish to invite.

 What is the importance of the mace and chain?

 The Chain – University President Ronald J. Daniels will wear the presidential insignia signifying the authority vested in the president by the board of trustees.
-Designed by Baltimore silversmith Henry Powell Hopkins, Jr., it is a chain of sterling silver links worn around the neck.
-The names and years of office for each Johns Hopkins University presidents are engraved on the faces of the links.
-On the reverse, the names and dates of office of each president are engraved.
+Designed by Baltimore silversmith Henry P. Hopkins III, it is a chain of sterling silver links worn around the neck.
+The names and years of office for each Johns Hopkins University president are engraved on the faces of the links.
 Blank links for future use are included.
-The university seal completes the design.
-Milton S. Eisenhower wore the presidential insignia for the first time at Johns Hopkins’ 1966 Commencement ceremony.

 The Mace – The university mace, carried by the chief marshal, was first used at the 1954 Commemoration Day Ceremony.
 Eight symbols are hand-wrought in sterling silver on an ebony staff, representing our cultural development from ancient times, through the Middle Ages and the Renaissance, to the modern era.